unicode-org/message-format-wg/spec-syntax.md

 again as with formatting functions, said name must only contain word characters.

-### Comments and Metadata
+### Comments

 The MF2 syntax supports comments within brace and chevron blocks, as well as outside of message content in resources.
-These are primarily intended to contain contextual and other information to a translator.
+These are primarily intended to contain contextual and other information to a translator, or other non-formatting users of messages.
-Line comments start with a hash # character and continue until the next line break.
+Line comments start with a hash `#` character and continue until the next line break.
 Block comments start with a triple-hash `###` and continue until the next appearance of a triple-hash `###`.
-Comments are not included in the resolved value of the corresponding pattern element.
+Comments are not included in the resolved value of the corresponding pattern element, and must not influence the formatted value of a message.

 ```ebnf
 comment = comment_block | comment_line